chizzletaz/BakeAndBinge/Testing.md

 **Subscription option**
 Expected:
 The user is subscribed to the newsletter when the user fills in the subscription form correctly.

 Testing:
 1. Go to the footer of any page (except register or login).
 2. Don't fill in an emailaddress and click 'Subscribe'.
-3. Confirm a warning message appears.
+3. Confirm that a warning message appears.
    Result:
        A 'Subcription successfull' message appears.
    Fix: